osrf/gazebo_design/improve_sensors/update_imu_noise.md

 ## Architecture ##

-In order to support one noise stream for all six measurements produced by the inertil sensor, the SDF for the IMU must be modified in the following way:
+In order to support one noise stream for all six measurements produced by the inertial sensor, the SDF for the IMU must be modified in the following way:

 ```
 <element name="angular_velocity" required="0">